-The liver (Greek hepar. liver) is the largest gland of the body, inhabiting much of the right upper part of the abdominal cavity.
-It is composed of both exocrine and endocrine parts.
+Liver (Greek hepar. liver) is the largest gland of the body, inhabiting much of the right upper part of the abdominal cavity.
+Just like in pancreas, the liver is also composed of both exocrine and endocrine parts.
 The liver performs a broad range of metabolic processes essential for homeostasis, nourishment, and immune response.
-Its chief functions are.
+Some of its important functions are:

 - It secretes bile and stores glycogen.